YufanZhao1/DAS-Group-12/DAS-Group-12.md

     Number of Fisher Scoring iterations: 7

+We can see that all the variables are significant and the AIC value is 650.46

 ### Log odds plot

-Finally we look at the plot of the log odds from our model
+Finally, we look at the plot of the log odds of our final model:

 ``` r
 #plotting log odds